itmo-infocom/UNIX-Linux-online-course/texts/week08/035_arch_backup.md

 ## Archiving and backups

-Historically the archiver, also known simply as `ar`, is a first Unix utility developed at 1971 in AT&T that maintains groups of files as a single archive file.
-Today, ar is generally used only to create and update static library files that the link editor or linker uses.
+Historically the first Unix archiver utility, also known simply as `ar`, developed at 1971 in AT&T that maintains groups of files as a single archive file.
+Today, `ar` is generally used only to create and update static library files (which internally are simply archive with object files, which compiled from source files).
+That libraries the link editor or linker uses.
 An implementation of `ar` is included as one of the GNU Binutils.

 But the most widely used archiving tools are `tar` and `cpio`.